 Journals that follow these recommendations are encouraged to incorporate them into their instructions to authors and to make explicit in those instructions that they follow ICMJE recommendations.
-Journals that wish to be identified on the ICMJE website as following these recommendations should notify the ICMJE secretariat via e-mail at icmje@acponline.org.
+Journals that wish to be identified on the ICMJE website as following these recommendations should notify the ICMJE secretariat at www .icmje.org/journals-following-the-icmje-recommendations /journal-listing-request-form/.
 Journals that in the past have requested such identification but who no longer follow ICMJE recommendations should use the same means to request removal from this list.